Manifest Committer Architecture

 The directory treewalk is single-threaded, then it is O(directories), with each directory listing using one or more paged LIST calls.

-This is simple, and for most tasks, the scan is off the critical path of of the job.
+This is simple, and for most tasks, the scan is off the critical path of the job.

 Statistics analysis may justify moving to parallel scans in future.